smguggen/requestal/README.md

     }
 ]
 ```
 * **error**: Called when the request exits with errors.
 The error or error message is passed to the callback.
+You can instruct errors not to trigger an exit by setting `options.silent` to true in either the `Requestal` constructor or the Method Constructor

 * **change**: Called whenever the state of the request has changed.
 The states are `ready`, `responseHeaders`, `data`, and `complete`.
 A string representing the new state is passed to the callback.